fgallaire/achilterm/README.md

 ## Documentation and Caveats

- * Achilterm support Python 2.5 and above
+ * Achilterm support Python 2.5 and above and Python 3

  * Achilterm require WebOb >= 1.0